• Skip to primary navigation

 Notes

-The Beef - I like to use 85% lean beef for my Korean beef bowls.
+The beef - I prefer using 85% lean beef for my Korean beef bowls.
 Any leaner than this and the meat will be too dry.
 Any more fat than 15% and the bowls will be too greasy.

-The Sugar - Dark brown sugar is best for this recipe, but light brown is a good alternative if you can't source it.
+The sugar - Dark brown sugar is best for this recipe, but light brown sugar is a good alternative if you can't source dark brown sugar.
 If you want a healthier alternative, you can use honey or brown swerve sugar.

-The Oil - Sesame seed oil gives a nice nutty taste to the beef but too much of it can sometimes taste overpowering.
-Since we're using extra lean ground beef in this recipe, we need more than just ½ tablespoon of oil, so I add a little bit of regular cooking oil to the mix.
-Any oil that can tolerate high heat such as avocado, canola, or sunflower (to name a few) can be used.
+The oil - Sesame seed oil lends a nice nutty flavor to the beef, but too much of it can sometimes be overpowering.
+Since we're using extra-lean ground beef in this recipe, we need more than just ½ tablespoon of oil, so I add a little bit of regular cooking oil to the mix.
+Any oil that can tolerate high heat, such as avocado, canola, or sunflower (to name a few), can be used.

-Red pepper Flakes - I like my food on the spicy side so I add some red pepper flakes to my marinade and Gochujang sauce.
-If you want your beef less spicy you can halve the amount or eliminate this one ingredient altogether.
+Red chili flakes - I like my food on the spicy side, so I add some red pepper flakes to my marinade and Gochujang sauce.
+If you prefer your beef less spicy, you can halve the amount or omit this ingredient altogether.

 Nutrition